sharmainec/tp/docs/UserGuide.md

 ## Glossary
 This section gives you a very quick definition of the terms used in this user guide.

+### CLI
+A CLI, short for command line interface, is a text-based user interface through which users can type commands to interact with the app.

 ### CSV
 A CSV file, short for comma-separated values, is a special text file that uses commas for formatting.